mirisuzanne/miriamsuzanne/content/2017/07/04/misgender.rst

 What if I'm a pathetic joke everywhere I go?
 Is everyone laughing behind my back?
 If I wear a dress today,
-will people will gender me right, or maybe androgyny is safer?
+will people gender me right,
+or maybe androgyny is safer?
 If I'm too femme,
 someone will call me a caricature of ‘real’ women.